 Weight: 5.9 ounces (168 grams)

-Your immediate instinct is to compare it to the $349 Pixel 4a, since after all, the two phones share a name, even if they ultimately serve different audiences.
-The Pixel 4a is for people who want the best camera phone in the cheapest possible device; while the Pixel 4a 5G aims for people who want a competitively-priced camera phone but also 5G connectivity, better performance and a larger display.
+While the basic Pixel 4a was for people who wanted the best camera phone in the cheapest possible device; the Pixel 4a 5G aimed for people who want a competitively-priced camera phone but also 5G connectivity, better performance and a larger display.

-There are a slew of mid-range phones that now offer 5G which the Google Pixel 4a 5G will go toe-to-toe against — an LG Velvet here, a Galaxy A71 5G there.
+There are a slew of other mid-range 5G phones which the Google Pixel 4a 5G goes toe-to-toe against — an LG Velvet here, a Galaxy A71 5G there.
 And I think it fares pretty well, as Google's expertise with mobile photography outweighs any concerns about the Pixel's subpar battery.

 But in many ways, the real competitor to the Pixel 4a 5G are other Google phones.
 Aside from the Pixel 5a, the Pixel 5 shares much in common with its cheaper sibling — so much so that ultimately, the Pixel 4a 5G gets the better of any comparison.
 If you want a 5G phone from Google, and can't wait for the Pixel 6 or can't get the Pixel 5a, the Pixel 4a 5G is the one to get.

 Pixel 4a 5G review: Price and availability